 Get both a blower and a mulcher for the price of one (or less) without sacrificing power.
 This pick blows at up to 250 miles per hour for no-fuss cleaning.

 A great leaf blower makes you want to wake up on a fall day and get to work.
 It makes you wish your yard was a few acres bigger so you can put your favorite power tool to more use.
+But who wants to bother with a leaf blower rental?
+And trying to borrow a neighbor’s noisy, old leaf blower can feel like pulling teeth.
 The wrong leaf blower can make you want to pick up a rake just to move the few leaves that fell on your front lawn.
+Purchasing your own leaf blower can have higher upfront costs compared to renting, but it will save you plenty of headaches—there’s no need to pick up and drop it off, and you don’t have to worry about handling a leaf blower you hate.
 Effectiveness isn’t the only measure of a blower.
 If you want to be a good neighbor, you’ll also want to consider just how loud your lawn equipment is, as some communities ban the use of certain kinds of leaf blowers in an effort to reduce noise pollution.
 Here’s how to find the best leaf blower for you.

-- Best cordless leaf blower: RYOBI Brushless Cordless Jet Fan Leaf Blower
+- Best rechargeable: RYOBI Brushless Cordless Jet Fan Leaf Blower

-- Best budget leaf blower: BLACK+DECKER Leaf Blower & Leaf Vacuum
+- Best budget: BLACK+DECKER Leaf Blower & Leaf Vacuum

 When considering the best leaf blower, you’ll first need to decide between gas, electric, and battery-powered models.
 Gas models are generally more powerful than electric models and freedom from a cord means they can go just about anywhere.
 However, they are considerably noisier, heavier than electric models, and put out pollution tied to fossil fuels.
 Electric models are lighter than gas, and can provide the kind of power that will cover a large swath of jobs—however, their mobility is limited to about 100 feet of an outlet.
 Battery-powered models spare users from the maintenance required of gas blowers but have less power.
 The biggest mark against battery-powered leaf blowers is that batteries generally only last up to an hour.
 That means big jobs will take much longer, as you’ll need to recharge.